astro/microvm.nix/doc/src/conventions.md

 | `microvm.shares.*.source`    | `share/microvm/virtiofs/${tag}/source` | `microvm-virtiofsd@.service`        | Source directory of a **virtiofs** instance by tag                                            |
 | `microvm.shares.*.socket`    | `share/microvm/virtiofs/${tag}/socket` | `microvm-virtiofsd@.service`        | **virtiofsd** socket path by tag                                                              |
 |                              | `share/microvm/system`                 |                                     | `config.system.build.toplevel` symlink, used for comparing versions when running `microvm -l` |

+## Generating custom operating system hypervisor packages

+Because a microvm.nix runner package completely defines how to run the Hypervisor, it is possible to define independent packages that virtualize other operating systems than NixOS.

+- Your NixOS configurations should export their runner package as `config.microvm.declaredRunner` so that it can be picked up either as [declarative MicroVMs](declarative.md) or by [the microvm command](microvm-command.md).

+- The runner package must have a file layout as described in the table above.